konfiger/konfiger-jvm/docs/index.md

 ### Initialization

-the Konfiger class have various constructor which allow initialization with default argument.
-The contructor is in two main type, the constructors that accept string as the first parameter and the constructors that accepts a File as the first parameter.
-The constructor with string as it first parameter creates the konfiger objects from a string with valid key value entry or from empty string, the constructors that accept a File as it first parameter creates the Konfiger object from a file.
-All the constructors a cumpulsory second parameter `lazyLoad` which indicates whether to read all the entry from the file or string suring initialization.
+The main Konfiger contructor is not exported from the package, the two functions are exported for initialization, `fromString` and `fromFile`.
+The fromString function creates a Konfiger object from a string with valid key value entry or from empty string, the fromFile function creates the Konfiger object from a file, the two functions accept a cumpulsory second parameter `lazyLoad` which indicates whether to read all the entry from the file or string suring initialization.
 The lazyLoad parameter is useful for progressively read entries from a large file.
 The two initializing functions also take 2 extra optional parameters `delimeter` and `seperator`.
 If the third and fourth parameter is not specified the default is used, delimeter = `=`, seperator = `\n`.
 If the file or string has different delimeter and seperator always send the third and fourth parameter.

 The following initializer progressively read the file when needed